gxf1212/notes/course/Advanced-biology/molecular-immunology/molecular-immunology.md

 Each gene has exons encoding all needed chains.

 > Different!
-In HLA II, A and B expresses α and β chain, respectively; while there's only an α chain in HLA
+In HLA II, A and B expresses α and β chain, respectively; while there's only one α chain in HLA

 <img src="https://cdn.jsdelivr.net/gh/gxf1212/notes@master/course/Advanced-biology/molecular-immunology/molecular-immunology.assets/6-gene2.png" alt="6-gene2" style="zoom:50%;" />